Ys-Zhou/MyHexo/source/_posts/AWS DVA/DVA-S3.md

   - Call `Decrypt` API when download
   - KMS has a quota 5500 or 10000 or 30000 req/s based on region
   - You can request a quota increase

+# S3 Bucket Key

+- An optional setting for SSE-KMS encryption to reduce API calls to KMS